freemansoft/wsl2-utils/README.md

 )
 ```

-# Resetting the default user
+# Resetting the default user for Linux Distributions
 The import operation will lose the default user resulting in all shells opening as root.
 That binding is actually stored in a windows registry entry.

 ### Simple fix